DataDog/documentation/content/en/synthetics/guide/manage-browser-tests-through-the-api.md

 ## Overview

 Monitoring your application end-to-end is crucial to understanding your users' experience.
-The [Datadog test recorder][1] allows you to easily configure these complex testing workflows.
+The [Datadog test recorder][1] allows you to simplify configuration for these complex testing workflows.
 However, you may want to manage your Synthetics resources programmatically and define browser tests with the API.

 ## Manage your browser tests with the API